antimof/UxPlay/README.txt

 vaapisink" to see if this reproduces the problem.)

 There are some reports of GStreamer problems with Intel graphics.
-One user (on Debian) solved this with "sudo install intel-media-va-driver-non-free".
+One user (on Debian) solved this with "sudo apt install intel-media-va-driver-non-free".
 This is a driver for 8'th (or later) generation \"\*-lake\" Intel chips, that seems to be related to VAAPI accelerated graphics.